Yrlish/Chips-Challenge-JS/README.md

-# Chips-Challange-JS
+# Chips-Challenge-JS
-A remake of the good-old game Chip's Challange in JavaScript
+A remake of the good-old game Chip's Challenge in JavaScript